-The Cincinnati Disability Swim Meet is a two-day swim competition sanctioned by the International Paralympic Committee (IPC) that organizes adaptive athletes based on disability classifications.
+The Bill Keating, Jr. Memorial Cincinnati Para-Swimming Open is a two-day swim competition sanctioned by the International Paralympic Committee (IPC) that organizes adaptive athletes based on disability classifications.
+The meet is named in memory of Bill Keating, Jr. who was instrumental in growing this meet since 2010.
+Bill passed away following a battle with cancer in 2017.

 Our goal is to create a sustainable platform for disability sports by recruiting more athletes, educating parents and coaches on capabilities of disabled children and adults, including outreach to injured military, and disabled veterans.